-Macroangiopathic damages caused by diabetes mellitus
+Macroangiopathic damage in diabetes mellitus

 Aside from the coronary arteries, peripheral arterial occlusive disease and arteriosclerosis of the cerebral arteries with subsequent cerebral infarction frequently occur.

-Microangiopathic damages caused by diabetes mellitus
+Microangiopathic damage caused by diabetes mellitus

 Here, the result is microangiopathy with microaneurysms, vascular caliber fluctuations as well as intraretinal bleedings.
 If angiogenic growth factors are produced as a result, proliferative retinopathy can occur aside from the non-proliferative form along with the formation of new vessels on the pupil.

-The diabetic foot syndrome
+Diabetic foot syndrome

 Other complications of diabetes mellitus

-Furthermore, the glucose tolerance and diabetes mellitus can be diagnosed via fasting blood glucose or an oral glucose tolerance test.
+Furthermore, glucose tolerance and diabetes mellitus can be diagnosed via fasting blood glucose or an oral glucose tolerance test.
 Therefore, pregnant women should have their blood glucose closely monitored.
 If a high risk for diabetes is suspected, an oral glucose tolerance test is recommended.

 At least once a year, testing for microalbuminuria is necessary.

-Diabetes Mellitus Therapy
+Therapy of Diabetes Mellitus

 Diabetes mellitus diet

-The opinion that diabetics should be on a „diet low in sugars“ is widespread but not advantageous.
+The opinion that diabetic patients should be on a ‘diet low in sugars’ is widespread but not advantageous.
 The need for glucose does not decrease because of the disease.

 Instead, a balanced diet with slowly absorbable saccharides should be adhered to.
 In connection with sufficient fibers, slow sugar absorption can be achieved, reducing spikes in blood glucose levels.
 Fructose is processed independent of insulin but leads to more dyslipoproteinemia and excess weight than other sugars.